-Liz is the non-executive chairman of a mining company and an independent consultant with more than 20 years of global experience assessing and addressing social and environmental impacts associated with large projects in developing countries.
-A New Zealander by birth, Liz has lived and worked in four continents and is devoted to helping communities in developing countries experience the positive benefits and minimise the adverse impacts of natural resource sector led development.
+Liz is an independent consultant with more than 20 years of global experience assessing and addressing social and environmental impacts associated with large extractive sector projects in developing countries as well as having been a non-executive director for a number of mining companies.
+A New Zealander by birth, Liz has lived and worked in four continents and is devoted to helping communities in developing countries experience the positive benefits and minimise the adverse impacts of natural resource sector-led development.
 She believes that development requires a comprehension of the social, environmental and economic factors at play in every project.
-This has led her to undertake a mid-career PhD looking at benefit sharing models between Indigenous communities and mining companies, for which she has received a top-up research degree scholarship from CRC TiME.
+This has led her to undertake a mid-career PhD looking at the mining industry’s success in delivering a positive legacy for host communities at the time of mine closure, for which she has received a top-up research degree scholarship from CRC TiME.

 Ebony is a PhD candidate at Murdoch University and Kings Park Science.
 She investigates the responses of post-mine rehabilitated banksia woodland communities between the ages of three to 26 years to fire and fire related treatments.
 This knowledge is crucial to determining likely responses to disturbances, driving the sustainability of rehabilitation efforts.

 Ebony is passionate about promoting biodiverse environments and understanding the ability of rehabilitation to bounce back following disturbances.
 Her work with CRC TiME will synthesise how resilience is used in industry and regulatory bodies, enabling a targeted effort towards promoting ecological resilience in rehabilitation.